lllMaxMaxlll/api-dogs/README.md

 ﻿# Dogs Service API

-This is a RESTful API for managing dogs in the Dogs Service.
+This is a RESTful API for managing dogs of a database.

 ## Prerequisites